 Interactive Brokers has a complicated fee structure for deposit and withdrawal.
 To summarise the whole funding section, the broker charges deposit and withdrawal fees that vary for the payment option you use or the location you choose to process a transaction.
 In simple words, the broker charges 1% for some deposit options and then up to $100 for others.
 The same goes for withdrawal options.

-Interactive Brokers does not charge an inactivity fee from any accounts.
+Interactive Brokers does not charge an inactivity fee from any accounts which is another great advantage over those brokers which do.

 The portal provides real-time access to market news and research from publications such as Reuters, Dow Jones, and Morningstar.
 It also allows you to see and create customisable charts that feature a wide range of indicators and tools to help you with your study.
 Finally, the column customisation tool allows you to track hundreds of data points regarding investments, such as market price, after-hours percentage change, and month-to-month change.
 After you’ve determined the data points you want to track, you may include them in a bespoke spreadsheet that is regularly updated.